bfeif/personal-website/content/posts/geographical-indexing-explained.md

 After seeing the elegance of Geohash and S2, you might find yourself asking, "What's wrong with squares?".
 Well, it's less about what's wrong with squares, and more about what's right with hexagons.

 The hexagon is the [regular polygon](https://en.wikipedia.org/wiki/Regular_polygon) with the most sides that still tessalates with itself.
 And, if you take such a tessalation of only hexagons, the unique property arises that, for any given hexagon in the tessalation, all of its neighbors are equidistant from its center.
-This property is critically not the same for triangles or squares (the only other two regular polygons that tessalate with themselves), for whom every element of the tesslation has three and two distinct possible distances from its neighbors, respectively.
+This property is critically not the same for triangles or squares (the only other two regular polygons that tessalate with themselves), for whom every element of the tesslation has three and two distinct possible distances from its neighbors, respectively \[6\].

 <figure class="image" align="center">
     <img src="/images/triangles-vs-squares-vs-hexagons.png"/>